 While birth order can have a big impact on a child, parents should take caution when using it as the only reference source in their decisions regarding that particular child.
-However, birth order observations may provide some insight into your child’s tendancies.
-Here are ten ways that birth order affects your children:
+However, birth order observations may provide some insight into your child’s tendencies.
+Here are ten ways that birth order affects your children.

 1. The Eldest Overview